SAnd353/Blog/_posts/2022-11-29-lesson-notes.md

 - sequence - specyfying an order for an algorithm
 - selection - chooing between outcomes based off a decision
 - iteration - repetition on a condition
+- flowchart - a representation of an algorith with shapes and arrows
+- pseudocode - a blend of code and normal language

 Arithmetic Operations
 - subtraction, addition, multiplication, division, modulo (remainder)